Victoria Square House

 Interior of General Post Office, photo taken circa 1894 shortly after opening.
 The statue, of Sir Rowland Hill, is now in Aston Royal Mail Delivery Office, the city's main postal depot.

-Victoria Square House, is an office building on the south side of Victoria Square, Birmingham, England.
-It was formerly Birmingham's Head Post Office, designed in the French Renaissance style by architect for the Office of Works Henry Tanner for the General Post Office.
+Victoria Square House is an office building on the south side of Victoria Square, Birmingham, England.
+It was formerly Birmingham's Head Post Office, designed in the French Renaissance style by Henry Tanner, an architect for the Office of Works, who designed the building for the General Post Office (GPO).

-The building was constructed between 1889—1891 and operated as the city's head post office until the 1972 when administrative and sorting office facilities were moved to a new, larger building on Severn Street (since rebuilt as The Mailbox).
-There were plans to demolish the building in 1973; however after a seven-year campaign by The Victorian Society it was saved.
-In 1989 the former sorting office was demolished and in 1991 an office development was opened with the former public counter building forming its entrance lobby.
+The building was constructed between 1889—1891 and operated as the city's head post office until 1972, when administrative and sorting office facilities were moved to a new, larger building on Severn Street (since rebuilt as The Mailbox).
+There were plans to demolish the building in 1973; however, after a seven-year campaign by The Victorian Society, it was saved.
+In 1989, the former sorting office was demolished and in 1991 an office development was opened with the former public counter building forming its entrance lobby.

 The building now provides 160,000 sq ft of Grade A office space over six floors with a floor plate of 27,000 sq ft.